Rodolfo González (racing driver): Endurance racing

 González competed in the 2014 ELMS Championship with the Murphy Prototypes Endurance Racing Team in the LMP2 category, and the 2014 Le Mans Classic.

 IndyCar

 González tested IndyCar Series cars in the 2014–2015 off-season with Schmidt Peterson Motorsports and Dale Coyne Racing.
 He was a surprise addition to the IndyCar Series entry list in the fourth round of the 2015 IndyCar Series season at Barber Motorsports Park in the Dale Coyne No. 18 entry.
+He then ran five more races that year, getting a best finish of ninth at the season ending race at Sonoma Raceway.

 Return to racing

 In 2023, González was announced to drive for Idola Motorsport in the Britcar Prototype Cup in a Praga R1 with Ruben Stanislau.
 He won the opening race of the season at Silverstone.